Five unexpected departments that need upskilling

 Start upskilling your employees today

-Having to call IT for help with data slows your access to insights and can diminish innovation.
+Having to call IT for help with data can slow your access to insights and possibly diminish innovation.

-In contrast, when you give your people the tools they need, they’ll be more productive, purposeful and satisfied.
+In contrast, when you give your people the tools they need, they can be more productive, purposeful and satisfied.
+Upskilling your workforce in GenAI reveals patterns underlying the potential to develop unique intellectual property that could be leveraged in new ways to generate revenue.